Location: Riverside, California, USA

 Fundraising for a drinking fountain began in 1913 and on 21 June 1921 the structure was donated by the Ligonier Volunteer Hose Company #1.
 The fountain was 10 feet tall and provided drinking water for humans, dogs and horses.
-It was advertised as Man and Beast Fountain #209 by Stewart Iron Works Kentucky.
+It was advertised as Man and Beast Fountain #209 by J. W. Fiske Iron Works of New York City.
 It is located at the north side of the inner diamond facing North Market Street.

 A square base with four short columns supported a dog toothed acroter.
 Rosettes were carved into each panel between the columns.
 A single column pedestal contained four inset panels displaying two swans with raised wings that rested on an orb from which rose Neptune’s trident flanked by stylized flowers and bulrushes.
 Three sides of the structure contained a drinking vessel.
 At ground level there was a small trough for dogs surmounted by a sculptured dog kennel.
 A second kennel was also located on an adjacent side.
 A wide and deep trough decorated with acanthus was available for the use of horses.
 A dolphin like fish released water from its mouth into the horse trough.
 A small basin for humans was decorated with large leaf pattern on the underside.